With each passing year, we become wiser, more mature, and may even begin to see the world differently—in more ways than one.

 Along with various tests to measure your vision, eye pressure, and eye coordination, you’ll receive professional, personalized advice.
 This includes reviewing your family history to determine your risk for eye illnesses and recommendations to keep your eyes healthy and strong.

-If it’s been a while since your last visit, call today and make an appointment.
+If it’s been a while since your last visit, call today and make an appointment at London Cataract Centre.
 And if you’ve had an eye exam recently, go ahead and schedule your next one.

 2. Protect Yourself from UV Rays